Huegoxaga/notes/cloud-services/aws.md

       region = aa-bbbb-n
       ```

+### Security Group

+- If ISP assigns IPv6 address to the local network, policy should include IPv6 address, e.g. `::/0` when applying allow any

 ## Elastic Beanstalk

 It deploys app on EC2 and will do capacity provisioning, load balancing, scaling, and application health monitoring automatically.